The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Estimating the multimessenger coincidence

-As a final control test, we use samples of Type Ia SNe, which are not expected to be high-energy neutrino emitters \citep{Murase2018}.
-Repeating T$_{tns}$ and T$_{bts}$ with $\delta$t = 100 days, we find 34 (15) neutrino alerts coincident with Type Ia SNe, over a sample of 11204 (6650) SNe.
-We estimate a chance coincidence of $p_{Ia,\mathrm{T_{tns}}}$ (k$\geq$34) = 0.46 and $p_{Ia,\mathrm{T_{bts}}}$ (k$\geq$15) = 0.55, which confirms the robustness of our statistical test.
+As a final control test, we used samples of SNe Ia from the TNS and the BTS catalogs that are not expected to be high-energy neutrino emitters \citep{Murase2018}.
+Repeating T$_{tns}$ and T$_{bts}$ with $\delta$t = 100 days, we found 34 (15) neutrino alerts coincident with SNe Ia, over a sample of 11204 (6650) SNe.
+We estimated a chance coincidence of $p_{Ia,\mathrm{T_{tns}}}$ (k$\geq$34) = 0.46 and $p_{Ia,\mathrm{T_{bts}}}$ (k$\geq$15) = 0.55, which confirms the robustness of our statistical test.